napatech/dpdk/ntacc_readme.md

 flow = rte_flow_create(0, &attr, pattern, actions, &error);
 ```

 All rte_flow filters added in same rte_flow_create will be and’ed together.
-If any filter have to be created where the it needs to be or’ed together, it has to be done with several calls to rte_flow_create for each filter.
+To create filters that are or’ed together, call rte_flow_create for each filter.

 ## Limited filter resources <a name="resources"></a>

-The Napatech accelerator and driver has a limited number of filter resources, when using the generic rte_flow filter.
-In some cases a filter cannot be created.
+The Napatech adapter and driver has a limited number of filter resources when using the generic rte_flow filter.
+In some cases, a filter cannot be created.
 In these cases, it will be necessary to simplify the filter.

 ## Filter creation example <a name="Filtercreationexample"></a>
 The following example creates a 5tuple IPv4/TCP filter.
 If `nbQueues > 1` RSS/Hashing is made to the number of queues using hash function `ETH_RSS_IPV4`.
 Symmetric hashing is enabled.
 Packets are marked with 12.